Impressionism, a historical reconstruction:

 of his exhibited works

 On this page you will find an account of the paintings Auguste de Molins exhibited at the ‘impressionist’ exposition of 1874 and at the Salon.
 There are two drawings known of the works he exhibited at the Salon in 1863 and a painting he showed at his debut in 1850 (see pictures).
+At a single occasion he also exhibited at regional exhibitions.
 It is almost impossible to connect the many works on hunting scenes De Molins exhibited, with the many hunting scenes that are known nowadays.

 The first ‘impressionist’ exposition 1874: